-- Reduce excess sagging skin that droops downward when the arm is extended away from the body
+- Reduce excess sagging skin found on the upper arm

 - Tighten and smooth the underlying supportive tissue that defines the shape of the upper arm

-- Reshape your arm to look more toned and present a proportionate appearance
+- Reshape your arm to look more toned and be more proportionate

-You will begin the process with a doctor consultation where you will be asked many questions to ensure you are a good candidate for the procedure.
-Health history, physical, likely outcomes and potential risks are a few examples of topics that will be discussed during your consultation.
-Lab testing, medications and age appropriate mammograms are also completed as part of procedure preparation.
-The procedure will be conducted at a licensed surgical center in the Kansas City metropolitan area.
+Your arm lift process will begin with a consultation with one of our board-certified surgeons.
+During your consultation, you'll be asked many questions to ensure you are a good candidate for an arm lift procedure.
+Be ready to discuss your health history, as well as likely outcomes and potential risks related to your surgery.
+You may be asked to undergo lab testing or a mammogram (when age appropriate) as part of procedure preparation.
+Your arm lift will be performed at a licensed surgical center within the Kansas City metropolitan area.

-We recommend our patients be in good health and non-smokers to ensure successful healing.
-We also recommend our patients have a positive outlook with specific goals in mind for improving their image.
+We recommend that prospective patients be nonsmokers who are in good health.
+Patients should have positive outlooks with specific and realistic goals in mind for improving their images.

-Following all doctors’ instructions is essential to successful recovery.
-You will need someone to drive you home following the procedure and stay with you the first night.
-Discomfort is common following the procedure, however medication can be prescribed to manage the pain.
-Dressing or bandages will be applied to your incisions, and your arms may be wrapped in an elastic bandage to minimize swelling and to support your new contours as you heal.
+Dressing or bandages will be applied to your incisions, and your arms may be wrapped in elastic bandages to help minimize swelling and support your body as you heal.

-You must practice diligent sun protection until the healing process is fully completed.
-It may take a year or more following a given procedure for incision lines to refine and fade to some degree.
-You need to follow your plastic surgeon’s instructions and attend follow-up visits as scheduled.
+You must practice diligent sun protection until the healing process is fully complete.
+Following your arm lift, it may take a year or more for incision lines to refine and fade.
+You'll need to follow your plastic surgeon's long-term instructions and attend follow-up visits as scheduled.